 It is mandatory to attend a credit counseling session through a court-approved service.

-Consult bankruptcy attorney who will file the petition for you.
+Consult bankruptcy attorney in San Diego who will file the petition for you.

 Filing for bankruptcy in California is a complex process.
 It is the last resort for someone who is in the dire need of debt relief.
 If you are a debtor struggling to repay your debts, you can file the petition under Chapter 7 or Chapter 13.
 However, which one is right depends on your eligibility, and unique situation.
 Hence, it is advisable to consult an experienced bankruptcy lawyer San Diego CA who can guide you through the entire process.